JoaoCBFreitas/SNMPVeicular/README.md

 # SNMPVeicular

-Prototype SNMP agent to be installed inside a vehicle OBU and allows outside entities to poll data from the vehicles' sensors.
+Prototype SNMP agent to be installed inside a vehicle OBU and allows outside entities to poll data from the vehicles' sensors and change status of actuators.

 ## Installation